intelowlproject/IntelOwl/docs/source/Usage.md

 #### Connectors customization

 Connectors being optional are `enabled` by default.
-You can disable them or create new connectors based on already existing modules by changing the configuration values inside `/admin/connectors_manager/connectorreport/`.
+You can disable them or create new connectors based on already existing modules by changing the configuration values inside the Django Admin interface at: `/admin/connectors_manager/connectorreport/`.

 The following are all the keys that you can change without touching the source code: